 - Replace vegetable oils like corn oil, canola oil, soy oil, sunflower oil, and safflower oil with walnut oil, almond oil, olive oil, and sesame oil: don’t heat or cook with these; add them to food after the food has been cooked.

 - Make your own salad dressings!!!
-Using ¾ cup of any of the above listed oils + apple cider vinegar or lemon juice + any herbs that you like is simple, easy, and guarantees you aren’t getting any harmful fats!
+Using ¾ cup of any of the above listed oils + 1/4 cup apple cider vinegar or lemon juice + any herbs that you like is simple, easy, and guarantees you aren’t getting any harmful fats!
+Adding miso and mustard really makes it pop.
 The kids can do it each week as their contribution to family meals!!

 - Replace fried foods with grilled or roasted foods.